DOTD speaks on LA 415 update

 The Louisiana Department of Transportation and Development is designing a new route aimed at reducing congestion for thousands of commuters on the west side of the Mississippi River.

-“This is going to be approximately a 3-mile-long, four-lane divided highway — and so it really helps the residents of West Baton Rouge Parish avoid the heavily congested area of LA One to get to Interstate 10,” Glenn Ledet, DOTD secretary, said.
+“This is going to be approximately a three-mile-long, four-lane divided highway — and so it really helps the residents of West Baton Rouge Parish avoid the heavily congested area of La.
+1 to get to Interstate 10,” Glenn Ledet, DOTD secretary, said.

 The project is still in its early stages, with construction expected to begin next year and continue through 2027 and 2028.
 DOTD has allocated roughly $280 million to the project, calling it one of the department’s most critical infrastructure efforts.